 Submissions are invited for what are described as ‘r-evolutionary’ ideas on topics including sourcing course content, catering to learners’ individual needs, increasing learner and teacher motivation, fostering teacher and learner autonomy, creating a supportive learning environment and implementing effective teaching practices.

-Proposals can be submitted online, by 4 December 2015.
+Proposals can be submitted online (update: link no longer active), by 4 December 2015.

 I think this is a wonderful opportunity for ELT professionals in Greece to connect and discuss new ideas in the field.
 It is noteworthy to see that such practitioner-driven initiatives, which go a long way towards counterbalancing the inertia of Greek academics who pretend to work in the field.